kashaffatimajaffrey-design/ta-crypto-wallet/ta-crypto-main/ROADMAP.md

 # Roadmap

-This roadmap is intentionally short and contribution-oriented.
+This roadmap is short and easy to follow.

 ## Released